March 4, 2021 6 min read

 Opinions expressed by Entrepreneur contributors are their own.

-Depressingly, 80% of black owners polled stated they faced more challenges getting their business off the ground due to their race while 85% claimed they had to overcome more obstacles than their non-black peers.
+Depressingly, 80% of black business owners polled stated they faced more challenges getting their business off the ground due to their race while 85% claimed they had to overcome more obstacles than their non-black peers.
 Fifty-nine percent reported being victims of bias or racism when starting their company.

 All the more reason (even in March) to be aware of the franchising savant, philanthropist and one of the country’s first African-American female millionaires that was Madam C.J.
 Walker.
 She still has much to teach us 101 years after her death.